Sygyzmundovych/sap-community-developer-challenge-hana-multimodel/setup/setup.md

 ~/sap/hdbclient/hdbuserstore LIST
 ```

-Check that user credentials are correct by connecting to the database to run a simple query.
+Check that user credentials are correct by connecting to the database to run a simple query using the `hdbsql` command-line tool and a user key `myDBAdmin` from the user store. 🤓 You can check the meaning of the `hdbsql` options such as `-j` or `-A` in [the documentation](https://help.sap.com/docs/SAP_HANA_CLIENT/f1b440ded6144a54ada97ff95dac7adf/c24d054bbb571014b253ac5d6943b5bd.html?version=2.20&locale=en-US).

 ```sh
 ~/sap/hdbclient/hdbsql -U myDBAdmin -jA "SELECT Current_User FROM DUMMY"